annettastogniew/whos-on-your-ballot-v4/README.md

 ## Host this project

 To build this project and host it on a server, run `npm run build`.
 Vite will bundle the project.
 You can find the bundled html, css and js files in the dist folder.
-Those are the files you should upload to Akamai, or whichever serve you'd like.

 ### Github Pages

-Hosting this project on Github pages requires some reconfiguring, which are explained in the [instructions](https://docs.google.com/document/d/1a_Af9feHj_i9jnVzKkIgyufn9PhOcnAcRX-7IIzoIuE/edit?usp=sharing) mentioned above.
+Hosting this project on Github pages requires some reconfiguring, which is explained in the [instructions](https://docs.google.com/document/d/1a_Af9feHj_i9jnVzKkIgyufn9PhOcnAcRX-7IIzoIuE/edit?usp=sharing) mentioned above.

 If you run into problems with running the commands from the instructions, you can run `npm run build` in your main branch, then copy the `dist` folder onto your computer.
 Then go to your gh-pages branch and replace everything there with the contents of your new `dist` folder.
 Commit and push these changes.